Category Archives: Holy Roman Empire Royals

 Friedrich and Eleanor had five children but only two survived childhood:

-Eleanor and Friedrich were very different and their marriage was not a happy one.
+Eleanor and Friedrich were very different and their marriage was not happy.
 Eleanor loved dancing, gambling, and hunting while Friedrich was more serious.
 Friedrich sent Eleanor’s Portuguese entourage back to Portugal because of the cost which caused Eleanor to suffer from homesickness.
 Friedrich blamed Eleanor for causing the deaths of three of their children by making them eat Portuguese food, so he entirely took on the responsibility of raising their two surviving children.

 A depiction of Eleanor’s tomb lid; Credit – Wikipedia